 So I’m making a list of their Top 50 songs.
 This is my list.
 Stuff I think is best, most important, most ridiculous, most Stones.
 Happy birthday Rolling Stones.
 May your next few years be better than your past 30.

 1. “SHATTERED” (1978) No one else in the world could have made this song.
-When the Stones played this on Saturday Night Live in 1978, wafer-thin Mick Jagger was actually scary.
-Coked-up, bizarre, ripping his shirt open, he spoke-rap-yelled his way through what may be the most original pop song ever recorded.
+When the Stones played this on Saturday Night Live in 1978, wafer-thin Mick Jagger was actually kind of scary.
+Coked-up, face gnarled grotesquely and $150 t-shirt ripped open, Mick spoke-rap-yelled his way through what may be the most original pop song ever recorded.
 The breathless studio version is better, of course.
 It’s built off a couple repetitive notes, and anchored with a throwback doo-woppy “ah, shadoobay” – delivered blissfully in monotone.
 Mick, eyeing punk angst, delivers great passages in this New York City anthem (“people dress in plastic bags… some kind of fashion”).
 There’s that unexpected musical break at 1:24 with hand-claps, steel guitars, extra tom-toms.
 Reggae guitar pickings come in subtly at 2:25.
 Other than Keith’s rare use of effects on the chugging guitar base, the rest feels EQ-free, just the energy of the room plugged straight into the board and occasionally popping into the red (eg Mick’s “sex and sex and sex and sex!” line).
 For your next listen, give full focus to Charlie Watts’ inspired drumming.
 Particularly the song’s final 30 seconds, beginning with a sudden snare fill, a piercing open-high-hat crash on the unexpected “three-and” beat, then huddled toms fills with more high-hat crashes, and finally ending it – and the great album Some Girls – on a ringing crash.